emacs-eaf/emacs-application-framework/README.md

 Then test again, if "emacs -Q" works fine, it's must be something wrong with your emacs config file.

 If "emacs -Q" still have problem, please [report bug](https://github.com/manateelazycat/emacs-application-framework/issues/new)

-### Why this awesome framework can't works with MacOS?
-There are mainly three obstacles:
-1. I can't make dbus/python-dbus works on MacOS High Sierra
-2. This framework need use X11 reparent to stick Qt5 window to emacs frame, but i don't know how to make X11 works on MacOS.
-3. Qt5 QGraphicsView/QGraphicsScene can't work MacOS, specify QGraphicsVideoItem can't work.

 ## How to develop new plugins?
 [Developer manual](HACKING.md)